MengxingLiu/myubuntu/README.md

     $ singularity shell --bind /home/username/project:/root/work myubuntu_0.1.sif

 With this command, after you enter the docker container, you will find your data under /root/work.
-You can also try to mount multiple directory on your host to multiple destinations in the docker container, even the directories don't exisit in the docker container before mounting.
+You can also try to mount multiple directories on your host to multiple destinations in the docker container, even the directories do not exisit in the docker container before mounting.

 ## *Contributing*